alexjj/blog.alexjj.com/content/posts/2024/Changes to Scottish Tax Bands/index.md

 Without getting too political, there are the numbers.
 Make of it what you will.
 Here's England vs. the new Scottish bands.

 ![Delta between Scotland and England](vsengland.png "Delta between Scotland and England]")

+The graph doesn't win awards for comprehension, so the hint is, Scotland costs more. 🏴󠁧󠁢󠁳󠁣󠁴󠁿